-Simulation conditions were determined by two crossed factors: number of response variables ($m = 5$ and 15), and three parameter generating scenarios (Scene 1--3).
+The two design factors of the simulation study are the number of response variables ($m = 5$ and 15) and the parameter generating scenarios (Scene 1--3).
 The sample size is fixed at $n = 100$.
-In Scene 1, the communalities of response variables were randomly sampled from $\sU[.2, .8]$ across replications, spanning low to high communalities \citep{MacCallumEtAl1999}.
-The common factor variance was set to the communality of the first response variable.
-The unique variances were determined such that all response variables have unit variances.
+In Scene 1, the communalities of response variables were randomly sampled from $\mathsf{Unif}[.2, .8]$ across replications, spanning low to high communalities \citep{MacCallumEtAl1999}.
+While the common factor variance was set to one, the unique variances were determined such that all response variables have unit variances.
 The induced distribution for $\TTheta$ serves as $\pr_{\TTheta}^*$.
 In Scene 2, all response variables have fixed low communalities (.3).
 In Scene 3, all response variables have fixed high communalities (.7).
 Common and unique factor variances are determined similar to Scene 1.
 The parameter generating distribution $\pr_{\TTheta}^*$ in Scenes 2 and 3 are Dirac measures (i.e., point mass concentrated at the true parameters).
-We used MATLAB version 23.2 \citep{MATLAB} to generate data; 512 replications were run under each condition.